OpenMDAO/OpenMDAO/openmdao/docs/features/recording/case_reader.rst

 Determining What Sources and Variables Were Recorded
 ----------------------------------------------------

-The :code:`CaseReader` object provides methods to determine which objects in the original problem were responsible for recording cases and what variables they recorded.
+The :code:`CaseReader` object provides methods to determine which objects in the original problem were sources for recording cases and what variables they recorded.
+Recording sources can be either drivers, problems, components, or solvers.

-The :code:`list_sources` method provides a list of the names of objects that are the recording sources of the recorded data in the file.
+The :code:`list_sources` method provides a list of the names of objects that are the sources of recorded data in the file.

 .. automethod:: openmdao.recorders.base_case_reader.BaseCaseReader.list_sources
     :noindex: